jjlovaglio/FSND-Capstone-WinePort/README.md

-Fyyur
+WinePort
 -----

 ## Introduction

-Fyyur is a musical winery and winemaker booking site that facilitates the discovery and bookings of wines between local performing winemakers and wineries.
+WinePort is a winery and winemaker booking site that facilitates the discovery and bookings of wines between local performing winemakers and wineries.
 This site lets you list new winemakers and wineries, discover them, and list wines with winemakers as a winery owner.

-Your job is to build out the data models to power the API endpoints for the Fyyur site by connecting to a PostgreSQL database for storing, querying, and creating information about winemakers and wineries on Fyyur.
+Your job is to build out the data models to power the API endpoints for the WinePort site by connecting to a PostgreSQL database for storing, querying, and creating information about winemakers and wineries on WinePort.

 ## Overview